*Images may vary

 NOTE: For best results, use the included Night Owl accessories.
 Third party accessories may not work properly.

-Once you have downloaded Night Owl X or Night Owl X HD and connected your DVR to your router, you can network your DVR by scanning the QR code which is located on the top of the DVR.
+Once you have downloaded Night Owl Connect and connected your DVR to your router, you can network your DVR by scanning the QR code which is located on the top of the DVR.

-1. Video Inputs –Video inputs allow for the connection of BNC cameras.
+1. Video Inputs – Video inputs allow for the connection of BNC cameras.
 Wireless cameras connect to the DVR's built-in Wi-Fi.

-4. HDMI Output –HDMI output allows for the video connection.
+3. HDMI Output –HDMI output allows for the video connection.
 If the TV/Monitor has an HDMI input, connect the HDMI cable from the HDMI output port on the DVR to the HDMI input port on your TV/Monitor.
+TIP: Preferred method.

-7. RJ-45 (Ethernet) Port – RJ-45 port will be used to connect the DVR to your router/modem via the included Ethernet cable.
+4. RJ-45 (Ethernet) Port – Used to connect the DVR to your router/modem via the included Ethernet cable.

-8. USB Ports - USB ports allow for the connections of a USB mouse and/or a USB flash drive.
+5. USB Ports – Allow for the connections of a USB mouse and/or a USB flash drive.
 You will connect the included USB mouse to assist you in navigating the DVRs menu interface.
 You will connect a USB flash drive to download video files from the DVR and save them to your USB flash drive.